The SFB 1601 organises frequent scientific colloquia. Guests are Welcome!

 Mallory Thorp

-Argelander Institute for Astrophysics
+Argelander Institute for Astronomy

 Are all starbursts equal?
 The role of galaxy mergers in shaping unique star-forming conditions